Top Gear challenges: Four seater convertibles for less than £2000 (that all turned out to be BMW 325i models) challenge

 The three were given £2,000 to buy a four-seater convertible car.
 They all bought a BMW 325i.
 Hammond bought a 1987 model for £1,600 with 94,318 miles on the odometer, aftermarket wheels, aftermarket alarm, a lower suspension and extra locks.
-Clarkson bought a 1988 model for £1,950 which had done 137,488 miles and a paving slab in the boot (to improve handling) and May a 1989 model for £1,900.
+Clarkson bought a 1988 model for £1,950 that had done 137,488 miles and had a paving slab in the boot (to improve handling) and May bought a 1989 model for £1,900.
 Clarkson decided to turn the challenge into a test to see how different the three supposedly identical cars had become over time, so the trio ignored the producers' challenges and devised their own.

 First they held a drag race without Hammond whose car broke down due to the alarm (for which he was deducted 1,000 points): accelerate to 100 mph then stop.
 May won comfortably as his car proved to be in better mechanical condition.
 Clarkson claimed that speed is not everything while May disagreed, in stark contrast to their usual opinions.
 Next the cars were examined by a forensics team to test the condition of their interior.
 Clarkson's car contained crisps, leaves, and his own dried skin, which he claimed was not disgusting at all and lost no points.
 May's car was in worse condition with nasal mucus, scabs and saliva costing him 30 points.
 Hammond again fared the worst with saliva, blood and pubic hairs, losing 30 points and, worst of all, faeces losing another 1,000 points.
-Thieves then attempted to steal the cars: Clarkson and May's cars were still there after 20 minutes, but Hammond's wasn't costing him another 1,000 points.
+Thieves then attempted to steal the cars: Clarkson and May's cars were still there after 20 minutes, but Hammond's was not, costing him another 1,000 points.

 The trio were then required to lap the Top Gear Test Track in their cars, trying to match the Stig's time done in a modern BMW 325i.
 Clarkson recorded the fastest time despite blowing his engine, followed by Hammond and then May.
 After that, the three cars were filled with helium and the presenters were required to sit in them to test for leaks.
 Clarkson and May's voices went high and squeaky due to the gas, but Hammond's did not as it had leaked out, once again leading to a 1,000 point deduction.
 The cars were then inspected to determine how much money was needed to restore them to showroom condition.
 May's required £5,500, Hammond's £7,500 and Clarkson's £11,000.
 Finally the presenters decided to form a stunt driving team in front of a live audience at the Essex County Fair (this did not count towards the points challenge), they all collided almost immediately.